-European University The European Policy Unit at the Institute was created to further three main goals. continue the development of the European University Institute as a forum for critical discussion of key items on the agenda.
-Second, to enhance the documentation available scholars of European affairs.
-Third, to sponsor individual projects topics of current interest to the European on Both as in-depth background studies and as Communities. in their own right, these projects should prove valuable to Community policy-making.
+The European Policy Unit at the European University Institute was created to further three main goals.
+First, to continue the development of the European University Institute as a forum for critical discussion of key items on the Community agenda.
+Second, to enhance the documentation available to scholars of European affairs.
+Third, to sponsor individual research projects on topics of current interest to the European Communities.
+Both as in-depth background studies and as policy analyses in their own right, these projects should prove valuable to Community policy-making.